skierpage/bingle/README.md

-This is a tool to follow a Bugzilla atom feed, and import new bugs from the feed into Mingle.
+This is a tool to import bugreports from Bugzilla and create Mingle cards from those reports.
 More to come!

 ## Requirements
 * feedparser: https://code.google.com/p/feedparser/